barend-erasmus/simple-cryptocurrency/README.md

 Cryptocurrencies are decentralized and nodes communicated via P2P(Peer to Peer) protocols.

-The objective(s) of this project is as follow:
+The objective(s) of this project is as follows:

 * Demonstrate how cryptocurrencies make use of the blockchain technology.
 * Web Browser Based.